FamilyTreesNet/szewczyk/README.md

+Bieszczady Mountains

 # Katarzyna and Ignacy Szewczyk

 Pronounced: Chef Shick

-Grandparents of Gwen, Vivian, Jonathan and Robert
+Grandparents of Gwen, Vivian, [Jonathan](../macks) and Robert

-Katarzyna and Ignacy received their marriage license from a courthouse in Northampton, Massachusetts <!--According to Rob, was previously Springfield-->.
+Katarzyna and Ignacy received their marriage license from a courthouse in Northampton, Massachusetts<!--According to Rob, was previously Springfield-->.
 Its possibile Ignacy and Katarzyna were married in Europe prior to 1909.
 (Note that Ignacy indicated he was married in his 1909 ship records.)

+Based on great-great grand daughter Abbey's DNA test, she has ancenters in [Podkarpackie Voivodeship](https://www.google.com/maps/place/Podkarpackie+Voivodeship,+Poland/@50.64952,15.5016628,5.62z/data=!4m5!3m4!1s0x473c8befdba361b5:0x1017cadc5e4c0a0!8m2!3d50.0574749!4d22.0895691) and across the border in [Ternopil Oblast](https://www.google.com/maps/place/Ternopil+Oblast,+Ukraine/@43.3835873,3.242089,4z/data=!4m5!3m4!1s0x47304b5bd69ed265:0x101068488f64050!8m2!3d49.553517!4d25.594767)

 Apparently Katarzyna arrived in the US six years before Ignacy.
 While living in Northampton, Massachusetts, Katarzyna was a housekeeper at a Catholic Church, where she and another housekeeper hid in a broom closet and witnessed two priests coming in late and conducting inappropriate behavior with young women in the kitchen.

-Polish immigrants migrated to the “Pioneer Valley” of Mass as one of the best farmlands in America.
+Polish immigrants migrated to the “Pioneer Valley” of Massachusetts as one of the best farmlands in America.
 Hamtramck Michigan, inside Detroit, also had a big Polish community.

 Ignacy and Katarzyna spent a short time farming <!--in Alabama-->before settling in Detroit, Michigan.
 Ignacy worked for the Michigan Central Railroad, not the Père Marquette Railroad.
 He then worked at Ford before owning a Gulf gas station in Centerline, Michigan.